wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

 - Fig2, runtime typing: Shouldn’t these rules incorporate the earlier defined + operator to ensure that there is only one main thread?

-  The authors: They literally do: T-Par.
-  @elektra85: adjust the above.
+  The authors: The T-Par incorporates the + operator.

 - P9: At first, I didn’t see how the typing rule for New ensures that both endpoint have same priority.
 Maybe remind the reader that S and S requires priorities to be the same.